 Limp-Dick was Duane's best friend, and by far the more grounded of the two.
 They were the same age, but Limp-Dick had a paternal instinct for Duane, who had the scatter-brained demeanor most people who start their day on the bong do.
 Limp-Dick worked at a bowling alley and dealt meth for a living, also keeping Duane and Dolly high.
 His girlfriend was Dizzy, a dervish whose ADHD was the stuff of legends.
 The only thing she could focus on for longer than ninety seconds was (of course) sex.
 She worked at a local theme park, spending her days dressed as a cartoon chipmunk, a role which was actually aided by her hyperactivity.

 Drug humor (and use) was rife in the series, the smoking and snorting of drugs treated as casually as drinking a soda.
 All five characters were oversexed (of course).
 Limp-Dick and Dizzy had an "open relationship," screwing anyone they came across.
 So did Duane and Dolly, but they would constantly insist on their undying loyalty to each other.
 Mr. Wilkes never had a girlfriend who showed up more than two episodes in a row, and came in all ethnic backgrounds.
 Mr. Wilkes never got together with Dolly, but did with Dizzy a few times.
-Each time it happened, Mr. Wilkes would be shown staggering into the garage the next morning, looking stunned and shell-shocked.
+Each time it happened, Mr. Wilkes would be shown walking into the garage the next morning, looking a bit stunned and shell-shocked.
 "That girl ain't human," he would assert.
 "My lord, she is not of this earth."
 (Limp-Dick would look up from the TV with a smile and say, "Yeah, she has some energy."
 "Like a hydrogen bomb has energy," Mr. Wilkes would state.)

 There was one more "main" character, who was heard but never seen: Duane's dad.
 Duane had reversed the doorknob on the door between the house and the garage, effectively locking his parents out of the garage.
 His dad would holler messages through the door at full volume ("Duane!!
 Don't forget to take the goddamn trash cans out to the curb tonight!!"
 "Duane!!
 What are you and your goddamn pervert friends doing in there!?").
 This high-volume communication stayed the same, regardless of the message being passed. ("Duane!!
 Your mother thanks you for the Mother's Day flowers, they're goddamn lovely!!")